-The key pillars of our Group Compensation Policy (Section II) reflect the most recent regulations in terms of remuneration and incentive policies and practices, in order to build on year-by-yearin the interest of all stakeholders - remuneration systems aligned with long - term strategies and goals.
-These are linked with company results and adequately adjusted in order to take into account for all risks, consistent with capital and liquidity levels needed to support all activities and to avoid distorted incentives that could lead to breach of law or to excessive risk taking.
+The key pillars of our Group Compensation Policy (Section II) reflect the most recent regulations in terms of remuneration and incentive policies and practices, in order to build year after year, in the interest of all stakeholders, remuneration systems aligned with long-term strategies and goals.
+These are linked with company results and adequately adjusted in order to take into account for all risks, consistent with capital and liquidity levels needed to support all activities and avoid distorted incentives that could lead to breach of law or excessive risk taking.
 Our Group Compensation Policy is an integral part of our strategy.
 In December 2016, the CEO Jean Pierre Mustier announced the review of the compensation strategy and the main elements of the new framework in connection to the 2016-2019 Strategic Plan Transform 2019 (in the following also "Strategic Plan Transform 2019" or "Transform 2019").

-On December 12, 2017, an update on the execution of Transform 2019, of which implementation is fully on track, was presented to analysts and investors at a Capital Markets Day in London.
+Based on 2018 results, Transform 2019 continues to be well ahead of schedule and is delivering tangible results.
 A specific description is reported in the Annual Compensation Report.

-Focus Transform 2019 See Section III for more information >>>
+Focus Transform 2019

+See Section III for more information >>>